School Resource Officer

 The positive contact is achieved by interacting primarily with students, but also with teachers.
 The SRO teaches classes on the dangers of drugs, alcohol, tobacco / vaping, violence prevention, bulling and other issues facing society.
 The SRO will talk with the teachers and staff and help resolve legal issues facing the teacher-student relationship.
 The SRO will take reports when a crime has occurred on campus.
 The best way to describe the SRO is that they are an officer whose beat is the school and is required to deal with the kids on a positive basis, but will not hesitate to do his / her job when a crime has occurred.

-The Colony High School SROs are Officer Omar Montemayor, and Sergeant Preston White.
-The SRO assigned to Griffin Middle School is Officer Kelly Nichols (Officer Nichols is also the SRO for BB Owen Elementary, Morningside Elementary and Peters Colony Elementary).
-The SRO assigned to Lakeview Middle School is Officer JD Simmons (Officer Simmons is also the SRO for Camey Elementary, Stewart’s Creek Elementary and Ethridge Elementary).
-The SRO at the Prestwick STEM Academy is Officer JP Alexander.
+The Colony High School SROs are Officer Omar Montemayor, and Officer Kelly Nichols.
+The SRO assigned to Griffin Middle School is Officer Mike Rice.
+The SRO assigned to Lakeview Middle School is Officer JD Simmons.
+The SRO Officer who is assigned to all of the Elementary Schools (BB Owen Elementary, Morningside Elementary, Peters Colony Elementary, Camay Elementary, Stewart’s Creek Elementary and Ethridge Elementary) is Officer Dillion Elvington.
+The SRO at the Prestwick STEM Academy is Officer JP Alexander and the Officer assigned to Strike Middle School is Officer Karla Diaz.
 All SROs are assigned to The Criminal Investigation Division and receives the same training as a Detective.
 SRO’s are responsible for the entire investigation of all offenses that occur on their respective campuses, beginning to end, and most offenses involving juveniles that may occur off campus and after hours.
 The SRO works along with other criminal investigators during any down time they may have, and during the summer months.

 For more information regarding the School Resource Officer program, please feel free to contact any of our SRO's.